Crocod1llol/break-and-place/README.md

 # Compiling

-Use the compile.sh file i made for you, make sure you have GCC installed or anything else to compile and link raylib and this program.
+Use the compile.sh file i made for you, make sure you have GCC and X11 dev kit installed to compile.

 Enjoy lol.